helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>At times I experience hardship in trying to find the proper point of balance between traditional things and my own personality.</h3 quote>
+<h3 quote align='center'>Take the attitude of a student, never be too big to ask questions, never know too much to learn something new.</h3 quote>

 ---